French wine: Quality levels and appellation system

 The total French production for the 2005 vintage was 43.9 million hl (plus an additional 9.4 million hl destined for various brandies) of which 28.3% was white and 71.7% was red or rosé.
 The proportion of white wine is slightly higher for the higher categories, with 34.3% of the AOC wine being white.
 In years with less favourable vintage conditions than 2005, the proportion of AOC wine tends to be a little lower.
 The proportion of Vin de table has decreased considerably over the last decades, while the proportion of AOC has increased somewhat and Vin de Pays has increased considerably.
 In 2005 there were 472 wine AOCs in France.

 Reforms

 The wine classification system of France was revised in 2006, with a new system fully introduced by 2012.
-The new system consists of three categories rather than four, since there will be no category corresponding to VDQS from 2012.
+The newer system consists of three categories rather than four, with no category corresponding to VDQS.
 The new categories are: